 - Focus on a single server or cloud application.

-Scale up once initial tests confirm functionality and effectiveness.
+Gradual Expansion: Scale up once initial tests confirm functionality and effectiveness.
+Network Traffic Analysis (NTA) ensures functionality and effectiveness before full deployment.

 Prevent Rushed Deployments: This will help in long-term coverage and the collection of correct data without wastage of resources.